How To Write A Dissertation Or Thesis

 Step 4: Craft a strong introduction chapter

-Once your proposal’s been approved, its time to get writing!
+Once your proposal’s been approved, its time to get writing your actual dissertation or thesis!
 The good news is that if you put the time into crafting a high-quality proposal, you’ve already got a head start on your first three chapters – introduction, literature review and methodology – as you can use your proposal as the basis for these.

 What’s the introduction chapter all about?